ntustison/Histograms/Text/intro2.md

 necessarily guaranteed to exist (e.g., ventilation defects in the case of healthy normal subjects with no lung pathology).

-\textcolor{blue}{Linear binning is a simplified type of MR intensity standardization in which images from healthy controls are normalized to the range [0, 1] and then used to calculate the cluster intensity boundary values based on an aggregated estimate of the parameters of a single Gaussian fit.
+\textcolor{black}{Linear binning is a simplified type of MR intensity standardization in which images from healthy controls are normalized to the range [0, 1] and then used to calculate the cluster intensity boundary values based on an aggregated estimate of the parameters of a single Gaussian fit.